vllm-project/vllm/CONTRIBUTING.md

 However, remember that contributions aren't just about code.
 We believe in the power of community support; thus, answering queries, assisting others, and enhancing the documentation are highly regarded and beneficial contributions.

-Finally, one of the most impactful ways to support us is by raising awareness about CacheFlow.
+Finally, one of the most impactful ways to support us is by raising awareness about vLLM.
 Talk about it in your blog posts, highlighting how it's driving your incredible projects.
-Express your support on Twitter if CacheFlow aids you, or simply offer your appreciation by starring our repository.
+Express your support on Twitter if vLLM aids you, or simply offer your appreciation by starring our repository.

 ## Setup for development